-The establishment of the WOAN as an ECNS licensee with radio frequency spectrum and subject to special conditions is intended to provide wholesale electronic communications network services on an open-access basis to other operators licensed in terms of the ECA.
+The establishment of the WOAN as an electronic communications network services (ECNS) licensee with radio frequency spectrum and subject to special conditions is intended to provide wholesale ECNS on an open-access basis to other operators licensed in terms of the Electronic Communications Act.
 Incentives for the establishment of the proposed WOAN include:

-- reduced or waived fees; - access to rights of way and public infrastructure, as well public electronic communications facilities through government facilitation; and - the allocation of funds to construct or extend an electronic communication network in under-serviced areas.
+- reduced or waived fees; - access to rights of way and public infrastructure, as well as public electronic communications facilities through government facilitation; and - the allocation of funds to construct or extend an electronic communication network in underserviced areas.

-The Bill also specifies that the minister must determine which unassigned high-demand spectrum must be assigned to the WOAN.
+The Bill also specifies that the Minister must determine which unassigned high-demand spectrum must be assigned to the WOAN.
 In addition, its asymmetrical application may serve to disadvantage other applicants for spectrum, making it anti-competitive.
 Any new assignment of additional high-demand spectrum would become conditional on the WOAN being 'functional'.
+South Africa is already lagging behind many African countries where 4G is concerned.
+Making access to 'high-demand' spectrum conditional on the successful deployment and operation of the WOAN, which already faces a number of risks, might further delay the urgent release of 4G spectrum.